 If you need more flexibility, you’ll enjoy Coupler.io.
 It lets you pull data from various apps, including Shopify, into one of the destinations of your choice: Google Sheets, Google BigQuery, or Microsoft Excel – on schedule and in a fully automated manner.
 Let’s see how to set it up.

 - Sign up for a Coupler.io account with your Google account or log in if you already have an account.
-No credit card is required and the account is free up to the limit of 50,000 exported rows.
+You can use the 14-day free trial to test Coupler.io and decide which subscription plan works best for your needs.

 - On the Importers page, click on ADD NEW and pick Shopify as your source.